mttcrn/ODC-challenges/kernel_exloitation/baby_kernel/README.md

 # baby_kernel
+The goal is to escalate privileges to root in order to read the flag, which is stored in a file accessible only to the root user.

 ## Context
 The function `baby_kernel_ioctl` is in charge of the input/output control.
 It will be called with an ioctl syscall is performed on the fd of the related kernel module.